-Although the College's doctoral programs are committed to the general training of health service psychologists, we also give students the option of beginning to specialize.
+Although the college's doctoral programs are committed to the general training of health service psychologists, we also give students the option of beginning to specialize.
 Concentrations have been (and may continue to be) developed in recognized areas of psychology.
-Each concentration accepts a limited number of students at admission or during the first or second year of study and therefore a student is not guaranteed a slot in a particular concentration.
+Each concentration accepts a limited number of students during the first or second year of study and therefore a student is not guaranteed a slot in a particular concentration.
 Each concentration consists of a set of electives, a practicum in an approved clinical program related to the concentration, and research activities with faculty in the concentration.
-Below are listed current concentrations with their required courses.
-Ph.D. students in concentrations will be required to take additional courses beyond the required number for graduation.
+Below are listed current concentrations with their required courses and concentration faculty.
+Students who enter a concentration may be required to take additional courses beyond those required to complete the curriculum.